kemtls/draft-celi-wiggers-tls-authkem/draft-wiggers-tls-authkem-psk.md

   encrypted with a ciphertext that it knows the server will accept.
 Otherwise, it will fail.

-* The PDK extension identifies the public key to which the client has encapsulated via a hash.
-This reveals some information about which server identity the client has. {{?I-D.ietf-tls-esni}} may help alleviate this.

 * If AuthKEM-PSK client authentication is used, the resulting shared secret is included in the key schedule.
 This ensures that both peers have a consistent view of the authentication status, unlike {{!RFC8446}}.

+## Server Anonymity

+The PDK extension identifies the public key to which the client has encapsulated via a hash.
+This reveals some information about which server identity the client has. {{?I-D.ietf-tls-esni}} may help alleviate this.

+An alternative approach could be the use of trial decryption.
+If the KEM used has anonymity, the ciphertext that the client sends is not linkable to the server public key.
+Kyber offers post-quantum anonymity [MX22].

 --- back